 Depending on the size of the paper, choose the appropriate size of the brush, I use 1/4, 1/2, 1 flat, and round brushes when painting on A4 and A5 paper.

-Learn everything about paintbrushes: The Best Brush for Acrylic Paint on Canvas in 2022
+Learn everything about paintbrushes: The Best Brush for Acrylic Paint on Canvas

 What is the difference between watercolor and acrylic paper?